Damounet/AngularCucumberTesting/cucumber/features/README.md

 The **Background** keyword describes the context of all the scenarios in the feature file.
 The background is unique and it runs automatically before each scenarios.

-A **Scenario Outline** describes a scenario which runs multiple times.
-It always come with an _Examples Table_ to give some values to the placeholder.
-A placeholder is basically a variable.

-This one has some values for the heroName placeholder, these values are 'Narco' and 'Magneta'.
-Then, the Scenario outline will be played two times with the two differents values.
+The **Scenario Outline** steps provide a template which is never directly run.
+A Scenario Outline is run once for each row in the **Examples** section beneath it (not counting the first row).

+The way this works is via placeholders.
+Placeholders must be contained within < > in the Scenario Outline's steps.
+These placeholders act as variables.

-The simple quotes which surrounds the datas in the _Example Table_ are mandatory since the datas are values of the variables which will be use during the functionnal test.
+The simple quotes which surrounds the datas in the _Example Table_ are mandatory because we use Typescript to test.

 # Our best practices

 One Feature = One Feature file.

-Understandable english.
+The tests have to be written with the best english possible.
+Everyone have to be able to understand the scenarios, even a non team member.

-The steps has to be written with the first person.
+The steps have to be written with the first person.
 The subject is the one described in the user story environment.

-Step has to be simple and reusable.
+Steps have to be simple and reusable.